-concontration of the stock stockEncounterability:The position of thestock/species withinthe water columnrelative to the fishinggear, and theposition of thestock/species withinthe habitat relativeto the position of thegearAll air breathingspecies should beconsidered defaulthigh risk unlessmitigation measuresare in place and alower risk score canbe justified Low overlap with fishing gear (low encounterability).
-Medium overlap with fishing gear.
-High overlap with fishing gear (high encounterability).
-Default score for target species (Principle 1).
-Selectivity of gear type: Potential of the gear to retain species a.)
-Individuals <size at maturityare rarely caught.</size a.)
-Individuals <size at maturityare regularlycaught.</size a.)
-Individuals <size at maturityare frequently caught.</size potential of the gear to retain species regardless of size at maturity. b.)
-Individuals <size at maturitycan escape or avoid gear.</size b.)
-Individuals < half the size at maturity can escape or avoid gear. b.)
+relative to the fishing gear, and the position of the stock/species within the habitat relative to the position of the gear All air breathing species should be considered default high risk unless mitigation measures are in place and a lower risk score can be justified Default score for target species (Principle 1).
+Selectivity of gear type: Potential of the gear to retain species Turtles: Consider a.
+Individuals < size at maturity are rarely caught. a.
+Individuals&lt; size at maturityare regularlycaught. a.
+Individualssize at maturityare frequentlycaught. potential of the gear to retain species regardless of size at maturity. b.
+Individuals < size at maturity can escape or avoid gear. b.
+Individuals < half the size at maturity can escape or avoid gear. b.
 Individuals < half the size at maturity are retained by gear.
-Post-capture mortality (PCM): The chance that, if captured, a species would be released and that it would be in a condition permitting subsequent survival Evidence of majority released post- capture and survival.
-Evidence of some released post- capture and survival.
+Post-capture mortality (PCM): The chance that, if captured, a species would be released and that it would be in a condition permitting subsequent survival released post-capture and survival. released post-capture and survival.
 Retained species or majority dead when released.
 Default score for retained species (Principle 1 or Principle 2).